SpoonLabs/astor/docs/getting-starting.md

      cd ../../
      mvn dependency:build-classpath -B | egrep -v "(^\[INFO\]|^\[WARNING\])" | tee /tmp/astor-classpath.txt
      cat /tmp/astor-classpath.txt

+Note: you will need to rebuild the class path each day if you store it in /tmp/ as suggested, so expect an error if you come back the following day and try to run astor without doing so.

+## Executing the program

+The execution of the program will be different depending on the build option you chose previously.

+### Executing after building with option 2, demonstrated for jGenProg

+We present a command line with the required arguments for executing jGenProg.
+Optional arguments found using option -help are also listed further down this document.
+The arguments can also be changed  in "./target/classes/configuration.properties".

-Then the main command (note that the "location" argument is mandatory, and must be an absolute path):
+Then the main execution command is as follows (note that the "location" argument is mandatory, and must be an absolute path):

      java -cp $(cat /tmp/astor-classpath.txt):target/classes fr.inria.main.evolution.AstorMain -mode jgenprog -srcjavafolder /src/java/ -srctestfolder /src/test/  -binjavafolder /target/classes/ -bintestfolder  /target/test-classes/ -location /home/user/astor/examples/Math-issue-280/ -dependencies examples/Math-issue-280/lib

+The only part of the above command that you should need to alter is the absolute path that follows the -location argument.

+### Output

-Output: Astor uses the standard output to print the solutions (i.e., the patches code), if any.
+Astor uses the standard output to print the solutions (i.e., the patches code), if any.
-Astor writes in the output folder (property `workingDirectory` in the mentioned command line), a folder with all the variants that fulfill the goals i.e., repair the bugs.
+Astor writes in the output folder (property `workingDirectory` in the configuration.properties file, set by default to ./output_astor/), a folder with all the variants that fulfill the goals i.e., repair the bugs.
+You can change the location of this output folder by either altering the configuration file or by using the -out command line argument.
 Example output:

 ```
 PATCH_DIFF=--- /afs/pdc.kth.se/home/m/monp/astor/./output_astor/AstorMain-Math-issue-280/src/default/org/apache/commons/math/analysis/solvers/UnivariateRealSolverUtils.java